 And the importance of such versatility is growing: high-performance materials are now appreciated not only by workwear manufacturers but in the world of fashion fabrics, too.
-Invista’s Cordura brand is a testament to this: known for its resistance to abrasions, tears and scuffs, Cordura fabric is not only a primary ingredient in of the world's leading high-performance gear, but also an important player in fashion manufacturing.
-Its latest denim trends collection, ‘Imagination Without Limitation’, plays with fabrics that look washed and tumbled, incorporating customized stretch, mobility and the brand’s signature durability solutions for today’s active lifestyles and long commutes
+Invista’s Cordura brand is a testament to this: known for its resistance to abrasions, tears and scuffs, Cordura fabric is not only a primary ingredient in much of the world's leading high-performance gear, but also an important player in fashion manufacturing.
+Its latest denim trends collection, ‘Imagination Without Limitation’, plays with fabrics that look washed and tumbled, incorporating customized stretch, mobility and the brand’s signature durability solutions for today’s active lifestyles and long commutes.

 “Our fabric categories are scientific in nature, but tailored to suit the design community,” says Gayatri Keskar, Senior Material Scientist, Advanced Materials at Cordura.
-In a world of increased customer awareness, it is only logical that fashion and science join forces to create materials that are sustainable, groundbreaking and come from production processes that are as refined and sophisticated as the end product.
+In a world of increased customer awareness, it is only logical that fashion and science join forces to create materials that are sustainable, groundbreaking and come from production processes that are as refined and sophisticated as the end product itself.